Cheraw, South Carolina: 20th century to present

 The Civil War caused great economic hardship in Cheraw due to the destruction of its bridge across the Pee Dee River and the conflagration in its business district.
 However, by the early 1900s, prosperity began to return to Cheraw.
 Colored Memorial School was established in Cheraw.

 The Great Depression again brought change.
 Cheraw State Park and Sandhills State Forest were both founded in the 1930s.
 Cheraw was the first municipality to use the Civilian Conservation Corps in South Carolina to build a state park.
 The plan, which was privately funded by the town's citizens, was to make Cheraw the "Gateway City" of South Carolina with the creation of Cheraw State Park.
 The park is the largest of the CCC-originated state parks in South Carolina.

 By the 1950s and 1960s the groundwork was laid for industrial growth.
 By the end of the 20th century, Cheraw had a balanced industrial base while maintaining its historic charm, architectural treasures and natural resources.
 The harbor tug USS Cheraw was named in the town's honor.

 In November, 1941, Cheraw saw pretend combat in its streets during the Battle of Pee Dee River, Phase 1 of the Carolina Maneuvers.
 General George Patton's 2nd Armored Division was the (Red) attacking force versus Major General Charles F. Thompson's I Corps defending (Blue).
 Tanks from Patton's division penetrated the defenses and entered the city center to be met by defending anti-tank guns.
 It was determined that Red's tanks were successful and Blue forces were forced to withdraw from the town.

 In addition to St. David's Episcopal Church and Cemetery, the Cheraw Historic District and Robert Smalls School are listed on the National Register of Historic Places.

 Geography

 Cheraw is located in eastern Chesterfield County at the fall line of the Pee Dee River.
 According to the United States Census Bureau, the town has a total area of 14.1 km2, of which 14.0 km2 is land and 0.1 km2, or 0.64%, is water.

 U.S. Route 1 passes through the center of the city, leading northeast 21 mi to Rockingham, North Carolina, and southwest 55 mi to Camden.
 U.S. Route 52 joins US 1 in the center of Cheraw but leads northwest 22 mi to Wadesboro, North Carolina, and south 41 mi to Florence.
 South Carolina Highway 9 also passes through the center of Cheraw, leading southeast 15 mi to Bennettsville and west 12 mi to Chesterfield, the county seat.

+Climate

+Cheraw has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.
+The record high temperature of 108 F was recorded on July 23, 1952, while the record low temperature of -9 F was recorded on February 14, 1899.